shekelyan/sampleiterator/README.md

 - the task is selecting a random subset of *n* positions out of *N* positions
   - split all *N* positions into *n* "hot" positions and *N-n* "cold" positions
   - bring all integers between *0* and *N-1* into a random order with a shuffling algorithm
-  - after shuffling the *n* hot positions hold a random subset of size *n*
+  - after shuffling: the *n* hot positions hold a random subset of size *n*
-  - "hidden shuffle" is fast simulation of this (hidden) shuffling and selecting integers at hot positions
+  - "hidden shuffle" is a fast simulation of this (hidden) shuffling and selecting integers at hot positions
 - variation of [swap-based shuffling algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) can be chosen such that:
   - 'cold<->cold' swaps are executed last
-  - 'cold<->hot' swaps guarantee that integer from cold position will stay in hot position
+  - 'cold<->hot' swaps guarantee that switched integer from cold position will stay in hot position (making 'cold->hot->cold' impossible)
   - ('hot<->hot' swaps do not really matter in this context)
 - internally operate in descending order and then mirror positions to switch it to ascending order
   - more of a quirk of current algorithm than anything deeply related to the method